-My advocacy as a school board member and on behalf of community initiatives — as well as my strategic management consulting — are informed by the following philosophies, research, and experience:
+My advocacy on behalf of community initiatives — as well as my strategic management consulting — are informed by the following philosophies, research, and experience:

 An agency’s budget is its strongest statement of priorities.
 As a management consultant to nonprofit organizations, foundations, and businesses, Susan is adept at making sure that financial and technology systems are efficient and appropriately managed to carry out those priorities.
 For nonprofits and public agencies, this means that dollars are well spent meeting critical program goals that assist those most in need.

 As a school board member, Susan takes her responsibility for fiscal oversight of the Goleta School District very seriously, ensuring that the district provides the best education possible for all students.
 During her three terms on the Board, the district has not looked to taxpayers for increased funding for programs or facilities.
 During surplus years, she proposed the practice of allocating funding for two years out rather than the current year.
 This allowed the district to plan ahead, so that when the economy shifted they were prepared and avoided sudden program changes for the students.

 In addition to this time cushion, she advocated for increased revenue sources.
 Specifically, the expanded mission of the Goleta Education Foundation resulted in increased revenue for student programs, and the popular after school program is both meeting needs and generating significant revenue.
 During the recent recession, no permanent teaching positions were lost.
 By refinancing previously issued bonds, the District was able to return $1.5 million to taxpayers.

 Susan is committed to helping our community remain resilient in the face of new and ongoing challenges.
 By working together we can ensure our entire region creates good jobs, and builds on our strengths in agriculture, tourism, healthcare, technology and education, and continues our legacy of protecting our environment.